gordienkogeorg/Hello-Goshan/README.md

 # Hello-Goshan
-This repository welcomeы only Goshans
+This repository welcome only Goshans
+Darova Ilya